-The six Alaskan Huskies adopted by the Association!
+The seven Alaskan Huskies adopted by the Association!

 These doggies were all rehomed from working in a professional kennel for different reasons.

 For three of them, the "Spice girls", Posh, Baby and Sporty, it is mainly related to the Covid-19 crisis.
 Under other circumstances, they would certainly have stayed at Bear Hill Husky as safari sled dogs.
 But, their kind of difficult temper with other dogs, especially with other females, placed them on the list of the dogs to rehome when some decisions had to be made.
 They have a good pedigree, great potential as sled dogs and are still very young (born in summer 2019).
 So working on their "nasty " tendencies is one of the main challenges with them!